 It is difficult to exaggerate the excitement generated by our enhancing of the undergraduate experience through what we call the Schreiner Experience.
 One aspect of the initiative is illustrated by the accomplishments of our faculty in anchoring a new core curriculum in Schreiner’s seven learning outcomes—analytical abilities, communication, global perspective, personal and social responsibility, community engagement, skill and resource use in the major discipline, and aesthetic appreciation.
 Another is the addition of three new staff members to coordinate and integrate programs supporting our mission statement’s commitment to “prepare students for meaningful work and purposeful lives in a changing global society.”
 Meanwhile, our Title V grant is providing greater learning support for students and instructional innovation from faculty.
 Behind these and many other changes in recent years lies our longstanding commitment to Learning by Heart, providing an educational experience that authentically addresses all aspects of our students’ lives.

-We continue to find ways to enable families and individuals to afford a residential college experience and its opportunities for growth of character and intellect.
-The initiation of a partnership with Rafters this year to provide textbook rental at greatly reduced cost offers one instance of our efforts.
-But we also know how important such an education is and how strongly those who experience it affirm its value.
-That is precisely why Schreiner pays exceptional attention to balancing its commitment to quality with a close eye to managing cost.
+Thus, we continue to find ways to enable families and individuals to afford a residential college experience and its opportunities for growth of character and intellect.
+We know how important such an education is and how strongly those who experience it affirm its value.
+That is precisely why Schreiner pays exceptional attention to balancing its commitment to quality with a determination to manage cost.
 Sometimes it means working a little smarter, but frankly that is a trait that benefits any enterprise.
 We will not change that commitment.